Userbug0/3D-Renderer-SFML/README.md

 How to run project
 -----------------------

-Solution is made for Visual Studio 2019.
+Solution is made for Visual Studio 2019, platform is x86.
-Also you need to download SFML 2 https://www.sfml-dev.org/download/sfml/2.5.1/ (Visual C++(2017) - 32-bit).
+SFML linked static, so you dont need to download anything.
-From folder "bin" add sfml-window-2.dll sfml-graphics-2.dll sfml-system-2.dll for Release
-or sfml-window-d-2.dll sfml-graphics-d-2.dll sfml-system-d-2.dll for Debug.